waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 ### Well Known Text

-Well, this is not a program but a standard for writting geometric entities as human readable text.
+Well, this is not a program but a standard for writing geometric entities as human readable text.

 WKT - for short; is an Open Geospatial Consortium (OGC) standard that is used to represent spatial data in a textual format.

-It is recognized and used by virually all GIS software including QGIS.
+It is recognized and used by virtually all GIS software including QGIS.

 Well Known Text format is human readable text format for basic geometric entities.
 The standard is used by many GIS software, data can be shared among different